4-H Road Show registration open now

 • July 9 — Game on!
 Developing Interpersonal Career Skills, Adams County

-Once youth identify program sessions that interest them, visit v2.4honline.com to create a profile and register for the events.
+Once youth identify program sessions that interest them, they can visit v2.4honline.com to create a profile and register for the events.
 Registration is due June 1.
 Sessions each day will begin with on-site check-in at 9 a.m., with programs beginning at 9:30 a.m.
-Lunch will be held at 12 p.m. and the program will end daily at 3:30 p.m.
+Lunch will be held at noon, and each program will end daily at 3:30 p.m.

 (0) comments